StydeNet/enlighten/README.md

 > It is recommended to have a "catch all" group at the end to include all those files that didn't match with any of the other patterns.

 ## Excluding test-classes from the documentation
-If you want to include all the test-classes and methods in your documentation, you can skip these step, otherwise, you can add the following to the `/config/enlighten.php` file:
+If you want to include all the test-classes and methods in your documentation, you can skip this step, otherwise, you can add the following to the `/config/enlighten.php` file:

 ```php
 [